alexhaydock/NekOS/README.md

 | fw,kernel,initramfs,uki,sb-pass,virtio | As above, but using a VirtIO GPU rather than the default `stdvga`. |
 | microvm,kernel,initramfs,serialonly | Run the kernel & initramfs as a MicroVM.
 We only expect text output here. |

-## Reproducibility
+## Reproducible Builds

-NekOS is built with the goal of being fully reproducible.
-With the exception of cryptographic signing keys, all components should be byte-for-byte reproducible.
+NekOS is built with the goal of being byte-for-byte reproducible.
 This is a long-term work in progress, tracked [on this project board](https://github.com/users/alexhaydock/projects/1/views/1).

 | **Component** | **Reproducible?** | **Method** | **Notes** |
 |---|---|---|---|